full-stack-masterclass/curriculum/README.md

 # Full stack MasterClass 🚀

-This full stack master class is designed for junior developers and CS school graduates who wants to advance their career to mid-senior or senior level full stack developers.
+This full stack master class is designed for junior developers, CS school graduates and engineers transitioning to software development who wants to advance their career at senior/staff level.

-The curriculum involves a structured approach that focuses on both technical and soft skills.
+The curriculum involves a structured approach that focuses on leveling-up technical, soft-skills and leadership skills.

 ## Overview

-The Full stack Master class curriculum consists of ? modules, spread over 6 months
+The Full stack Master class curriculum consists of 20 modules, that can be completed between 20 weeks or 40 weeks (part time)

 You will validate your progress using 3 kind of activities: